Hanlim Multi Art School

-Hanlim Multi Art School (Korean: 한림연예예술고등학교) is an arts high school located in Songpa District in Seoul, South Korea.
+Hanlim Multi Art School (Korean: 한림연예예술고등학교) is an arts high school located in Songpa District, Seoul, South Korea.

 History

 Hanlim School was founded on 3 March 1962, with Lee Hyeon-man being appointed school principal.
 In 2009, it became the Hanlim Multi Arts High School.
 It is known as one of the schools attended by current and future members of the South Korean entertainment industry, alongside the School of Performing Arts Seoul and Lila Art High School.
-Due to the fame of some of their students, the school is sometimes the subject of press, especially during graduation ceremonies.
+Due to the fame of some of their students, the school is sometimes the subject of press attention, especially during graduation ceremonies.